 8. If, upon any such default and following such surrender, definitive Notes are not issued in full exchange for this Global Note before 5.00 p.m.
 (London time) on the thirtieth day after surrender, this Global Note (including the obligation hereunder to issue definitive notes) will become void and the bearer will have no further rights under this Global Note (but without prejudice to the rights which the bearer or any other person may have under a Deed of Covenant dated [date] (as amended, re-stated or supplemented as of the date of issue of the Notes) entered into by the Issuer).

-9. [This Global Note has the benefit of a guarantee issued by [NAME OF GUARANTOR] on [ ], copies of which are available for inspection during normal business hours at the office[s] of the Paying Agent referred to above.]
+9. [This Global Note has the benefit of a guarantee issued by [NAME OF GUARANTOR] on [●], copies of which are available for inspection during normal business hours at the office[s] of the Paying Agent referred to above.]